Koszul Feynman Categories: Cubical and Koszul Feynman Categories.

 \begin{remark} The groupoid of $\mathsf{V}$-colored corollas and Feynman categories built on it appear in the plus construction, see \cite[Appendix B]{feynmanrep} for full details.
 There, a vertex decoration is added to yield a plus construction $(\mathsf{V}^+,\mathsf{F}^+)$ for a Feynman category $(\mathsf{V},\mathsf{F})$.
 Forgetting these vertex decorations gives a forgetful morphism of Feynman categories $(\mathsf{V}^+,\mathsf{F}^+)\to (\mathsf{Cor_V},\mathsf{T_V})$. \end{remark}

-The Feynman category $\mathsf{T_V}$ has a proper degree function given by associating to a tree (resp.\ forest) its number of (external) edges.
+The Feynman category $\mathsf{T_V}$ has a proper degree function given by associating to a tree (resp.\ forest) its number of (internal) edges.
 With this degree function, a chain of degree $1$ morphisms specifies a forest with $n$ edges along with an order in which they are assembled.
 Permuting this order specifies an action of $S_n$ on such chains of length $n$.
-It is then immediate that:

 \begin{lemma} With these structures, the Feynman category $\mathsf{T_V}$ is cubical. \end{lemma}